Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 Related: Gunman, 3 women found dead after hostages taken at California veterans home

-But along with those anguished words there were also expressions of compassion for Wong, a veteran suffering from severe PTSD — and a refusal by a heartbroken husband and dad to give into the grief that was etched on their faces.
+But along with those anguished words there were also expressions of compassion for Wong, a veteran suffering from severe post-traumatic stress disorder — and a refusal by a heartbroken husband and dad to give into the grief that was etched on their faces.

-“While we deeply hate the actions of Albert Wong...
-I think Jennifer would want us not to hate the person,” Mikel Gonzalez said.
+“While we deeply hate the actions of Albert Wong ...
+I think Jennifer would want us not to hate the person,” Mike Gonzalez said.
 “This man had a problem, was sick, and needed help.”

 “It’s not easy,” added Shushereba, who like his father-in-law struggled at times to keep his composure.
 “There’s frustration for sure in regards to the act.”